 - Worker engagement is developing and ongoing. - Speed of Council to bring assets up to meet legislative requirements as regulations change.
-Councils roughly 300 Asbestos Management Plans are due for review by 2023 for example. - WorkSafe's Whakaari (White Island) decision to prosecute 13 organisations for not meeting their obligations as a PCBU under the Health and Safety at Work Act (2015) has created further uncertainty.
+FNDC has roughly 300 Asbestos Management Plans that are due for review by 2023 for example. - WorkSafe's Whakaari (White Island) decision to prosecute 13 organisations for not meeting their obligations as a PCBU under the Health and Safety at Work Act (2015) has created further uncertainty.
 This has been identified as an emergent risk in the February 2021 risk management report. - Development of a Standard Operating Procedure to improve and coordinate staff and Elected Member safety should that be compromised from external threats.
 Three incidents have occurred this year, with the last being impacted by COVID Alert Level 3 lockdown.
-Work has commenced with consultation from Democracy Services and is expected to be completed before year end. - HSW Vulnerability risk needs rescoring to reflect treatments completed and current climate of work under COVID-19
+Work has commenced with consultation from Democracy Services but has been delayed and pushed out to 2022 while we continue to operate more remotely. - HSW Vulnerability risk needs rescoring to reflect treatments completed and current climate of work under COVID-19